Łukasz Pławecki: Biography and career

 Łukasz Pławecki started his martial arts training under Andrzej Śliwa in Nowy Sącz.
-When he moved to Cracow he joined Tomasz Mamulski gym (Polish National Team trainer).
+When he moved to Kraków, he joined Tomasz Mamulski gym (Polish National Team trainer).
 Since 2008 he is running his own club Halny Nowy Sącz Gym where he is main coach.
 He works with Martin Belak, coach in Slovakia Fire Gym during his preparations for professional fights.

 Starting from 2006 he fought 29 times in professional kickboxing matches.

 In 2015 he fought for Kunlun Fight for the first time.
 He lost to Superbon Banchamek during Kunlun Fight 25 event.
 One year later he participated in Kunlun Fight elimination tournament held on Kunlun Fight 46.
 He was given extra round in semifinal fight against Nishikawa Tomoyuki and two extra rounds in final fight with Tian Xin.
 He lost to Tian Xin after split decision.

 In 2016 he was also competing for King of Kings.
 In April he scored draw after extra round against Alexandru Prepeliță and in November he won over Viacheslav Tevenish.

 On 3 December 2016, during Simple The Best 13 event in Nowa Sol, Poland he won his first World Championship title after defending Lello Perego in five round fight.
 The event and title were sanctioned by World Kickboxing Network.

 In 2017 he was signed by Glory and will gave his debut at Glory 38: Chicago against Niclas Larsen.

 In 2018 he moved up to welterweight.
 In his first fight in the new weight class, he defeated Wojciech Wierzbicki for the Fight Exclusive Night champion belt.

 In 2019, Pławecki won the ISKA World Super Middleweight title, through a decision victory over Rodrigo Mineiro, and successfully defended it with a decision win over Michalis Manoli.